Some Time Never: A Fable for Supermen

 Some Time Never: A Fable for Supermen is a 1948 book by Roald Dahl, his first adult novel.
-Dahl began writing it after editor Maxwell Perkins expressed an interest in publishing a novel length book if Dahl were to write it.
-The book was met with predominantly poor reception and was considered to be a failure, although it is historically noteworthy as the first novel about nuclear war to be published in the United States after the atomic bombings of Hiroshima and Nagasaki.
-The story is a darker take on the same premise as Dahl's first children's novel, The Gremlins.
+Dahl began writing it after editor Maxwell Perkins expressed an interest in publishing a novel-length book if Dahl were to write it.
+The book was a critical failure, although it is historically noteworthy as one of the first novels about nuclear war to be published after the atomic bombings of Hiroshima and Nagasaki.
+The story is a darker take on the same premise as Dahl's first book for children, The Gremlins.